Lawctopus reaches to nearly 2,50,000 unique readers a month.

 TIME COMMITMENT REQUIRED

-If you can spare 1 hour a day for the duration of the course, that should be good enough.
+If you can spare 1 hour every alternate day for the duration of the course, that should be good enough.

 MONEY BACK GUARANTEE